 The VDB operates a number of programs that support its mission:

-In contrast to the gallery model of the "limited edition", titles from the VDB collections are made available in unlimited editions; there is no limit to the number of copies that VDB can distribute from a title held in the archives.
+In contrast to the gallery model of the "limited edition", titles from the VDB Collection are made available in unlimited editions; there is no limit to the number of copies that VDB can distribute from a title held in the archives.
 VDB operates this model in order that access to the artwork can be increased, and that the artists' work can be viewed and studied widely.
-It is relatively inexpensive to rent or purchase work from the VDB collections, and more than half of all income generated is passed directly to the artists' in the form of artist royalty payments.
+It is relatively inexpensive to rent or purchase work from the VDB Collection, and more than half of all income generated is passed directly to the artists' in the form of artist royalty payments.
 Artists also receive detailed screening records, and the exposure from screenings and exhibitions of their work can result in significant opportunities for career enhancement.

 Video Data Bank is deeply involved in the media arts community locally, nationally and internationally, and we seek out collaborations with individuals and organizations that will support our mission to increase appreciation for video art and artists.

 The VDB has a long history of exhibiting video and media art, and regularly collaborates with festivals, cultural centers, media arts conferences and screening venues worldwide.
-VDB regularly participates in ongoing activities and events nationally and internationally to further knowledge of video art and the VDB collections, including:
+VDB regularly participates in activities and events nationally and internationally to further knowledge of video art and the VDB collections, including:

 Panels and discussions